You may work from home part of the week, provided your line manager agrees that it is compatible with SLU’s needs and your tasks.

 Working from home requires a written agreement between the employee and their line manager.
-Such an agreement is valid until further notice, with a mutual period of notice of one month.
+Such an agreement is valid until further notice, with a mutual notice period of one month.
 If the agreement is broken, it can be terminated with immediate effect.

-The employer is responsible for the employees’ work environment, regardless of where the work is carried out.
-The Work Environment Act och the Swedish Work Environment Authority regulations apply also when working from home.
+The employer is responsible for the employees’ work environment, regardless of where the work takes place.
+The Swedish Work Environment Act and the Swedish Work Environment Authority regulations also apply when working from home.

 It is the responsibility of the manager to ensure that the home workplace is functional and ergonomic and that the employee can work undisturbed.
 SLU provides employees with a mobile phone and a laptop.
 Normally, no other equipment is supplied.

 In case of work environment problems, the employee must inform their line manager.
-It is the responsibility of both employees and managers to make sure they have a well-functioning dialogue about the work environment at the home workplace.
+It is the responsibility of both the employee and their manager to make sure they have a well-functioning dialogue about the work environment where they are working remotely.

-If necessary, the employer and a health and safety representative must be granted access to the home workplace to ensure that the work environment is satisfactory; this must be done in consultation with the employee, in a suitable manner.
+If necessary, the employer and a health and safety representative must be granted access to the home workplace to ensure that the work environment is satisfactory.
+Inspections must be conducted in consultation with the employee and carried out appropriately.

 Insurance and security

-The IT and information security requirements that apply on SLU premises also apply when working from home.
-Unauthorised persons may not use the IT equipment provided by SLU.
+The IT and information security requirements that apply on SLU premises also apply when working remotely.
+No unauthorised persons may use SLU IT equipment.

-Who makes the decision to allow working from home?
+Who makes the decision to allow remote working?

 How is this assessed?

 The assessment will be based on organisational conditions, the employee’s tasks, personal ability and suitability.
-Working from home is voluntary, and no one can be forced to do it.
+Working remotely is voluntary, and no one can be forced to do it.

 Why can SLU not provide equipment for the home workplace?

-Because we do not believe that is what the taxpayers’ money should be used for.
+Because we do not believe this is how taxpayers’ money should be used.

 Why is there a limit of two days per week for working from home?

-Because work should primarily be carried out at the main place of work, i.e. on SLU premises.
-Employees meeting at the place of work has added value in that it facilitates and contributes to cooperation within and between different groups, improved working methods, informal exchange of knowledge, spontaneous meetings and social interaction with colleagues.
-Given this, employees should be present at their main place of work most of the time.
+Because work should primarily be carried out at the main place of work, i.e. on SLU’s premises.
+Cooperation within and between different groups is facilitated when employees meet in the workplace, working methods improve, informal knowledge exchanges are possible as are spontaneous meetings and social interactions.
+Given this, employees should spend most of their working hours in the workplace.

 How do you sign an agreement on working from home?

-Before a line manager and an employee sign an agreement regarding working from home, there needs to be a consensus between the manager and employee on the conditions for working from home.
-The guidelines for working from home contain information of the conditions for working from home.
-The form individual agreement regarding working from home at SLU is filled in, signed by the manager and employee and saved at the department / equivalent.
-Managers have access to the form on the manager portal.
+Before a line manager and an employee sign a remote working agreement, they need to reach a consensus on the conditions for working remotely.
+The guidelines for remote working contain information about such conditions.
+The SLU individual agreement regarding working remotely form must be filled in, signed by the manager and employee and saved at the department or equivalent.
+Managers can access the form via the manager portal.

 Is it possible to work from home if your home is abroad?

 No, working from home is only possible within Sweden.
-As a public authority, we can only exceptionally allow staff to work from abroad, and this must then be regulated under separate arrangements.
+As a public authority, we can only allow staff to work from abroad if there are certain exceptions.
+This must then be regulated in separate arrangements.

-No. For safety and work-environment reasons, public premises must not be used as the home workplace.
-SLU would not be able to ensure that the work is carried out in a manner that is professional and guarantees legal certainty, or in a way that may negatively influence the public’s trust in us.
+No. For safety and work-environment reasons, employees may not use public premises as a workplace.
+SLU cannot ensure that work is carried out on such premises is performed in a manner that is professional and guarantees legal certainty, or in a way that may negatively influence the public’s trust in us.

-Can an employee be issued two laptops to avoid having to cart one to and from the office?
+Can an employee be issued two laptops to avoid having to carry one to and from the office?

-No. A laptop counts as mobile equipment and can easily be transported by the employee between their main place of work and the home workplace.
+No. A laptop counts as mobile equipment and can easily be transported by the employee between their main place of work and their remote workplace.

-Can an employee be reimbursed for additional costs at home as a consequence of working from home?
+Can an employee be reimbursed for additional costs incurred from working remotely?

-No. SLU will not reimburse any additional costs such as Internet connection or electricity consumption.
+No. SLU will not reimburse any additional costs incurred for things such as internet connections or electricity consumption.

-Who is responsible if the employer’s equipment is damaged in the home workplace?
+Who is responsible if the employer’s equipment is damaged in the remote workplace?

-SLU is responsible for any damage or loss of equipment, the same way as if the damage occurred in the main place of work.
+SLU is responsible for any damage or loss of equipment in the same way the university is responsible for damage incurred in the main workplace.

-Why do I need home insurance if I’m working from home?
+Why do I need home insurance if I work from home?

-SLU cannot insure the home workplace or pay compensation for damages to the employee’s private property.
-It is the responsibility of the employee to take care of the equipment and exercise caution.
+SLU cannot insure the home workplace or pay compensation for damages to an employee’s private property.
+It is the responsibility of the employee to take care of equipment and exercise caution.

-How do I report near-accidents or work injuries?
+How do I report incidents or occupational injuries?

-Accidents in the home workplace must be reported according to the same guidelines as accidents in the main place of work.
-Work injuries and near-accidents must be reported in the IA system.
+Accidents in the remote workplace must be reported according to the same guidelines as accidents in the main place of work.
+Occupational injuries and incidents must be reported in the IA system.

 What are the information security requirements?